Retrieval-enhanced Knowledge Editing in Language Models for Multi-Hop Question Answering: Experiments

 \subsubsection{Implementation Details}

-We evaluate our editing method on the MQUAKE-CF and MQUAKE-T datasets~\cite{zhong2023mquake}, comprising 1000 counterfactual editing instances per 2-hop, 3-hop, and 4-hop questions in MQUAKE-CF, and total 1868 editing instances for 2-hop and 3-hop questions in MQUAKE-T. In our setting, we edit all these facts at the same time.
-Following previous work~\cite{zhong2023mquake}, we leverage cases from the MQUAKE-CF-9k dataset to craft prompt templates for both baselines and our method.
-An edit is considered successful if the edited LLM correctly predicts the updated answer within the first ten generated tokens.
-This criterion is reported as edited accuracy in Table~\ref{cf}.
-More setting details are in Appendix.~\ref{exp_detail}.
+We evaluate our editing method on the MQUAKE-CF and MQUAKE-T datasets from~\cite{zhong2023mquake} and Popular datasets from ~\cite{cohen2023evaluating}.
+The MQUAKE-CF (M-CF) comprises counterfactual editing instances in 2, 3, and 4-hop questions, totaling 3000 edits.
+The MQUAKE-T dataset (M-T) features temporal editing examples in 2 and 3-hop questions, with a total of 1868 edits.
+Additionally, the Popular dataset contains counterfactual editing in 2-hop questions, comprising 274 edits.
+Following previous work~\cite{zheng2023can, zhong2023mquake}, we leverage relevant cases from the MQUAKE-CF-9k dataset to craft prompt templates for both baselines and our method.
+We evaluated our editing method using the multi-hop edited accuracy metrics from~\cite{zhong2023mquake, wang2024deepedit}.
+The results, which reflect the accuracy when all edits are applied in one batch, are reported in Table~\ref{cf}.